acrolinx/helm/resources/core-platform/helm/chart/README.md

 ### Configuration

-Before you install the Acrolinx Platform to Kubernetes, you may want to modify some settings.
+Before you install the Acrolinx Platform to Kubernetes, you may want to change some settings.

 #### Customize the Values File
 Run
 ```shell
 helm show values acrolinx/acrolinx-platform > custom-values.yaml
 ```
-Move the resulting custom [values][helm-value-files] file to a location where it can persist, say `acrolinx.yaml`.
+Move the resulting custom [values][helm-value-files] file to a location where it can persist, for example, in the `acrolinx.yaml` file.
-The comments above the individual settings should give good hints what you can do.
+The comments above the individual settings should give good tips about what you can do.
-Make the desired modifications.
+Make your modifications.

 #### Registry Credentials

-The Acrolinx Platform and operator images are distributed via a private Acrolinx registry.
+Acrolinx distributes the Core Platform images via a private container registry.
-Temporary credentials for that registry are available via the [Acrolinx download area][acrolinx-docs-download-area].
+You can find temporary credentials for that registry in the [Acrolinx download area][acrolinx-docs-download-area].
-The Helm chart manages a job to refresh those credentials automatically.
-To do so, it needs credentials for the download area.
+The Helm chart refreshes those credentials automatically, but it needs your credentials for the download area to do so.
-They're configured in the `images.downloadAreaUser` and `images.downloadAreaPwd` properties:
+You can configure these in the `images.downloadAreaUser` and `images.downloadAreaPwd` properties:
 ```yaml
 images:
   downloadAreaUser: "<user name for Acrolinx download area>"
   downloadAreaPwd: "<password for Acrolinx download area>"
 ```

-If you copied the images to your own private registry and are pulling from there, just omit (remove) the `download_area_.*` settings.
+If you copied the images to your own private registry and are pulling from there, just leave out the `download_area_.*` settings.
 Instead, use:
 ```yaml
 images: